Search & View Record Lists

 1. Sign in to your site

-3. Choose to search all records or only the open records for the module:Display options.
+3. Choose to search all records or only the open records for the module:Permit search parameters with the options to display all or only open permits.

-5. Use the search parameters for the module (differs depending on the module) to enter search criteria:Search criteria.
+5. Use the search parameters for the module (differs depending on the module) by clicking on a category to expand.
+Then enter search criteria:Permit search parameters highlighting the applicant's section for user selection.

 Note: